EyasuTeshome/shifttracker/interview-prep/create-first-version-of-angelist-v2.md

 Now that you've created a LinkedIn profile, you may be wondering why you also need to create a near-identical profile on AngelList.
 Most of the material will be exactly the same, and AngelList isn't used as widely as LinkedIn.
 Why should you spend the next hour working on AngelList, when something similar already exists?

-The answer is that AngelList is one of the largest startup job sites online, and because startups sometimes have more limited budgets than bigger companies, they are often more willing to hire developers with more limited experience—including developers who work remotely.
+The answer is that Well found (formerly, AngelList) is one of the largest startup job sites online, and because startups sometimes have more limited budgets than bigger companies, they are often more willing to hire developers with more limited experience—including developers who work remotely.

-You will be using AngelList extensively during your job search process--not only to find jobs but also to apply for them with a single click-and-copy/paste.
+You will be using Wellfound extensively during your job search process--not only to find jobs but also to apply for them with a single click-and-copy/paste.

 ### Project Setup

-1. If you don't already have an AngelList profile, [sign up for one here](https://www.angel.co).
+1. If you don't already have a Wellfound profile (formerly, AngelList), [sign up for one here](https://www.angel.co).
-2. If you have trouble creating an account, [please use this tutorial on how to create an AngelList account](how-to-create-an-angellist-profile.md).
+2. If you have trouble creating an account, [please use this tutorial on how to create an Wellfound account (formerly, AngelList](how-to-create-an-angellist-profile.md).

 ## Thoroughly fill in your AngelList header